François Bayrou: Second presidential campaign: 2007

 Bayrou contested the presidency again in 2007.
-Most commentators had expected the election to be fought primarily between Sarkozy and Ségolène Royal of the Parti Socialiste.
+Most commentators had expected the election to be fought primarily between Nicolas Sarkozy and Ségolène Royal of the Parti Socialiste.
 However, Bayrou's increasing support in polls in February complicated the "Sarko-Ségo" scenario, and led to speculation that the Parti Socialiste candidate would fail to progress to the second round for a second consecutive election, following the defeat of former Prime Minister Lionel Jospin in 2002 by National Front leader Jean Marie Le Pen.
-Ultimately, Bayrou finished in third place in the election with 18.57% of the vote (6,820,119 votes), behind Sarkozy and Royal, the best performance by the UDF in a Presidential election since 1981.
+Ultimately, Bayrou finished in third place in the election with 18.57% of the vote (6,820,119 votes), behind Sarkozy and Royal, the best performance by the UDF in a presidential election since 1981.
 Bayrou declared that he could not endorse either Sarkozy or Royal in the second round, although he indicated that Sarkozy was the worse of the two.

 Foundation of the Democratic Movement: 2007–2012

-After the 2007 election, Bayrou announced his intention to form a new centrist party, the Democratic Movement (MoDem).
+After the 2007 election, Bayrou intended to form a new centrist party, the Democratic Movement (MoDem).
 The majority of UDF politicians did not follow him, and instead formed a rival party, the New Centre, which pledged to support an alliance with the UMP.
 However, most of the UDF's grassroots membership remained with Bayrou and joined MoDem.
 In the subsequent legislative elections in June 2007, MoDem came third with 7.6% of the vote.
 Although an increase on the UDF share of the poll of 4.9% in the 2002 elections, MoDem won only four seats, including Bayrou's own seat.
-The other parliamentarians elected on the party's list were Jean Lasalle, Thierry Benoit (who has since left the party, to join the New Centre) and Abdoulatifou Aly.
+The other parliamentarians elected on the party's list were Jean Lassalle, Thierry Benoit (who has since left the party, to join the New Centre) and Abdoulatifou Aly.
 The establishment of MoDem led to the formal dismantling of the UDF alliance on 30 November.

 Third presidential election: 2012

 On 18 August 2011, Bayrou released a book, 2012.
-Etat d'urgence, in which he discussed how and why the economic crisis happened, and outlined the top priorities of his next presidential program: production and education.
+Etat d'urgence, in which he discussed how and why the 2008 financial crisis happened, and outlined the top priorities of his next presidential program: production and education.

 François Bayrou confirmed his candidacy for the 2012 presidential election on 25 November 2011, in an interview with journalist Laurence Ferrari on her show Parole Directe on TF1.